cybercongress/cybertensor-developer-docs/docs/glossary.md

 A private component of the cryptographic key pair, crucial for securing and authorizing transactions and operations within the Cybertensor network.

-### Proposal

-A suggestion or plan put forward by the Triumvirate for the Senate to vote on.

 ### Proposal hash

 A unique identifier for a proposal used in the voting process.